AlfredYu109/modern-software-dev-assignments/week6/writeup.md

 ## Brief findings overview
 Generally, Semgrep reported a lot of findings related to untrusted inputs, which may be exploited by attackers to inject SQL statements to gain access to data.
+A lot of other findings were classified into untrusted inputs and potential malicious inputs by users.
 Some noisy readings that I chose to ignore were related to the usage of eval(), which can be dangerous if the input is untrusted and from outside the program.
-This isn't as big an issue because generally, it's unlikely that the content willb be used for outside inputs.
+This isn't as big an issue because generally, it's unlikely that the content can be inputted from outside the program.
+I also ignored the wildcard-cors rule for now, which seems to suggest that CORS policy allows any origin which should is insecure, since I don't anticipate this coming up in the near future.

 ## Fix #1
 a.
 File and line(s)